Install

 All @para/* packages are pure JS / Wasm with no native dependencies and target ES2022.

-Section titled “4.
-Build”parabun build src/main.pts --outdir dist/The output is standard JavaScript.
-Bundle it with your normal toolchain (vite build, webpack, etc.); the alias takes care of the para:* imports.
+Section titled “3.
+Build”parabun build src/main.pts --outdir dist/The output is standard JavaScript with normal import "@para/signals" (etc.) statements.
+Bundle it with your normal toolchain (vite build, webpack, etc.) — every bundler resolves @para/* through node_modules with no additional config.

 Editor extension